softindex/datakernel/docs/components/markdown/core/tutorials/template-engine-integration.md

 ### Creating launcher
 **ApplicationLauncher** launches our application and takes care of routing and generating needed content on HTML pages.
-We will extend DataKernel **HttpServerLauncher**, which takes care of application lifecycle:
+We will extend DataKernel **HttpServerLauncher**, which manages application lifecycle:

+{% include note.html content=" In this example we are omitting error handling to keep everything brief and simple." %}

 {% highlight java %}
 {% github_sample softindex/datakernel/blob/master/examples/tutorials/template-engine/src/main/java/ApplicationLauncher.java tag:REGION_1 %}
+}
 {% endhighlight %}

-{% include note.html content=" in this example we are omitting error handling to keep everything brief and simple" %}

 Let's have a closer look at the launcher.

 * *applyTemplate(Mustache mustache, Map<String, Object> scopes)* fills the provided Mustache template with given data.
-* *getBusinessLogicModules()* supplies our launcher with business logic providing **PollDaoImpl** and DataKernel **AsyncServlet**.
+* provide **PollDaoImpl** which includes business logic of our application.

+Next, we provide **AsyncServlet**:

+{% highlight java %}
+{% github_sample softindex/datakernel/blob/master/examples/tutorials/template-engine/src/main/java/ApplicationLauncher.java tag:REGION_2 %}
+}
+{% endhighlight %}

 In the **AsyncServlet** we create three Mustache objects for our three HTML pages.
 Then we create a DataKernel **RoutingServlet** and define routing.
 Routing approach resembles Express.
-For example, here's the request to the homepage:
+In the example we've added the request to the homepage.

-{% highlight java %}
-{% github_sample softindex/datakernel/blob/master/examples/tutorials/template-engine/src/main/java/ApplicationLauncher.java tag:REGION_1 %}
-{% endhighlight %}

-In this request we are getting all current polls and information about them.
+In the request we are getting all current polls and information about them.
 This information is used to generate *listPolls* page correctly.

 Method *map(@Nullable HttpMethod method, String path, AsyncServlet servlet)* adds the route to the **RoutingServlet**:
- * *method* is one of the HTTP methods (`GET`, `POST`, and so on)
+ * *method* is one of the HTTP methods (`GET`, `POST` and so on)
  * *path* is the path on the server
  * *servlet* defines the logic of request processing.
 If you need to get some data from the *request* while processing you can use:
      * *request.getPathParameter(String key)*/*request.getQueryParameter(String key)* ([see example of query parameter usage](https://github.com/softindex/datakernel/blob/master/examples/core/http/src/main/java/HttpRequestParametersExample.java)
       to provide the key of the needed parameter and receive back a corresponding String
-     * *request.getPostParameters()* to get a [Promise](http://datakernel.io/docs/core/promise.html) of Map of all request parameters
+     * *request.getPostParameters()* to get a Map of all request parameters

-Let's also take a look at the next request:
+Let's add one more request:

 {% highlight java %}
-{% github_sample softindex/datakernel/blob/master/examples/tutorials/template-engine/src/main/java/ApplicationLauncher.java tag:REGION_2 %}
+{% github_sample softindex/datakernel/blob/master/examples/tutorials/template-engine/src/main/java/ApplicationLauncher.java tag:REGION_3 %}
 {% endhighlight %}

 This request returns a page with specific poll (if there is a poll with such *id*).
-Pay attention to the provided path **"/poll/:id"**. `:` states that the following characters until the next `/` is a variable which keyword is, in this case, *id*.
+Pay attention to the provided path `/poll/:id`. `:` states that the following characters until the next `/` is a variable which keyword is, in this case, *id*.

-The next requests with **/create**, **/vote**, **/add** and **/delete** paths take care of providing page for creating new polls, voting, adding created polls to the *pollDao* and deleting them from the **PollDao** respectively.
+The next requests with `/create`, `/vote`, `/add` and `/delete` paths take care of providing page for creating new polls, voting, adding created polls to the *pollDao* and deleting them from the *pollDao* respectively:
+{% highlight java %}
+{% github_sample softindex/datakernel/blob/master/examples/tutorials/template-engine/src/main/java/ApplicationLauncher.java tag:REGION_4 %}
+{% endhighlight %}

-Also, we defined *main()* method which will start our launcher.
+Also, we defined *main()* method which will start our launcher:
+{% highlight java %}
+{% github_sample softindex/datakernel/blob/master/examples/tutorials/template-engine/src/main/java/ApplicationLauncher.java tag:REGION_5 %}
+{% endhighlight %}

 And that's it, we have a full-functioning poll application!